Yanner56595/signal_project_Yan/README.md

 ## UML Diagrams
 The pdf file consists of all 4 diagrams with explanations.
 The file is located at [UML_MODELS](uml_models) folder.
+Additionaly first diagram was changed for Week 3 to be more representative.

+## Code coverage documentation and verification
+The picture of all tests passed and code coverage documentation can be found at [Code Documentation & Verification](documentation_and_verification) folder.